pensoft/BiCIKL/Topic 3 Enhance the GBIF clustering algorithms/export-gbif.md

 These instructions explain how to export views from the GBIF data warehouse onto Azure, and then into Databricks.
 As this requires access to the GBIF Hive warehouse it requires someone from the GBIF development team to run (start here trobertson@gbif.org).

-1. Create the table as all GBIF minus eBird (to reduce volume) on GBIF:
+1. Create the table as all GBIF excluding observations (to reduce volume) on GBIF cluster:

 ```
 SET hive.exec.compress.output=true;